lopezm1/salt-scripts/README.md

 ## bootstrap-salt-codedeploy.sh

-Installs codedeploy and registers salt-minion to a salt-master.
+Technical Stack: SaltStack, EC2(CentOS)

-Useful when you need to register a minion to a salt-master within your AWS envrionment and you want to utilize AWS Codedeploy to orchestrate deployments.
+Installs codedeploy and automatically registers salt-minion to a salt-master.

 - dynamic by region
 - installs codedeploy-agent
 - registers salt-minion to master

-Run this as a shell script on an EC2 instance.
+Run this as a bootstrapping script on an EC2 instance.

 Replace $INSTANCE_PREFIX and $SALT_MASTER_IP with your own variables.